-Gimbals or stabilizers are some of the most popular accessories, and for good reason.
+Gimbals or stabilizers are some of the most popular GoPro camera accessories, and for good reason.
 A 3-axis gimbal is used to hold a camera in place and thus helps in image stabilization during active shoots.
 With this in mind, how does a 3-axis gimbal work?
 3-axis Gimbal.
-Action cameras can also benefit with the use of a handheld gimbal.
+GoPro cameras can also benefit with the use of a handheld gimbal.

 What is a 3-axis gimbal?